helium/HIP/0000-detering-gaming-through-verification-fees.md

 - If the CPI submission is rejected for a reason that is not noted within the guide, the re-submission may be redone for free, regardless if it is the first or second submission, and also must be reviewed (approved or rejected) within one (1) business day of re-submission.
 Please note, this rule is not applicable if the submission was rejected due to gaming concerns.

 ### Outdoor Wi-Fi AP's
-A $10 fee in MOBILE burn will be required when the location for outdoor Wi-Fi AP's are re-submitted.
+A $10 verification fee in MOBILE burn will be required when the location for outdoor Wi-Fi AP's are re-submitted.
 Unlike CBRS, the first location assert will occur at a $0 MOBILE burn cost.
 Additionally, location information will need to be submitted for review by a CPI, or at minimum under supervision of a CPI.
 The minimum information that is required to be submitted is as followed:

 - Install height (in feet)
 - Two (2) pictures of the setup - One (1) verifying the height of the install and one (1) showing the point of view (with the Wi-Fi AP in frame) of the direction the radio is facing